Hogs of War

 Hogs of War is a 2000 turn-based tactics video game developed by Infogrames Sheffield House and published by Infogrames for the PlayStation and Microsoft Windows.
 The game is set in the First World War-era where anthropomorphic pigs engage in combat.
 Hogs of War features 3D graphics and both a single-player career mode and offline multiplayer, with voice artistry by British comedic actors Rik Mayall and Marc Silk.

 Development on Hogs of War began in 1997 by Gremlin Interactive, which was later purchased by Infogrames in 1999.
 Initial builds of the game were rough and cancellation was considered, but the game's developers asked for more time.
 The game received mixed reviews at launch but received high praise for its comedy.
 It drew numerous comparisons to the Worms series of games, in particular the 1999 game Worms Armageddon.
-A sequel was announced but never released, although the franchise has had subsequent board and card games.
+A sequel was announced but never released, although the franchise has had subsequent board and card games and an official remaster is in production.
+The game is considered by some critics to be a cult classic.